jfreeman812/QE-Tools/sdlcs/code-management.rst

 Note that the *head fork* is the personal repository fork.

-As mentioned in `Work: Branch Management`_, by submitting each pull request from independent branches it ensures each pull request remains independent and minimizes merge conflicts.
+As mentioned in `Work: Branch Management`_, by submitting each pull request from independent branches, it ensures each pull request remains independent and minimizes merge conflicts.